MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/category-management-product-creation.md

 [!include[banner](./includes/banner.md)]

-This topic describes the enhanced way of managing Retail product categories and products in Dynamics 365 for Retail.
-These enhancements let merchandising managers to view a common structure of product properties between Retail product hierarchy and released product details form of this solution.
+This topic describes an enhanced way to manage Retail product categories and products in Dynamics 365 for Retail.
+These enhancements let merchandising managers view a common structure of product properties between Retail product hierarchy and released product details.

-To learn more about enhanced way of managing Retail product categories we will navigate to **Retail product hierarchy ** from **Category & product management**  workspace, and notice the **enhanced structure of Retail product category page**.
+To learn more about managing Retail product categories, go to **Retail product hierarchy** from the **Category & product management** workspace, and notice the enhanced structure of **Retail product category** page.

 ![Category & product management workspace](media/LaunchRetailProductHierarchy.png)

-In the previous version, product properties were divided into **Basic product properties** and **Retail product properties**, based on the **scope of their applicability**. **Retail product properties** were **global** by scope of applicability, which means that for a given **Retail product property**, the same value is **shared across all legal entities**.
-Whereas, **Basic product properties** are **legal entity specific**.
-In other words, for a given **Basic product property** it's value can differ across legal entities, based on individual business requirements.
+In the previous version, product properties were divided into **Basic product properties** and **Retail product properties**, based on the scope of their applicability. **Retail product properties** were *global* by scope of applicability, which means that for a given **Retail product property**, the same value is shared across all legal entities. **Basic product properties** are *legal entity specific*.
+In other words, for a given **Basic product property** the value can differ across legal entities, based on individual business requirements.

-In the new **enhanced** structure of Retail product category, **product properties** continue to be **logically separated** based on their applicability within a group, to reflect the released product details form structure.
+In the enhanced Retail product category structure, product properties are logically separated based on their applicability within a group, to reflect the released product details form structure.

 ![Grouping of fields based on their scope of applicability](media/NoticeGroupingOfFieldsBasedOnTheirScope.PNG)